Description of chapter structures

 The five dimensions of power are then described in the following chapters: 3.
 Economic Power; 4.
 Moral Influence; 5.
 Legal Powers; 6.
 Political Authority; 7.
 Ungoverned Power.
 They have similar chapter structures:

 The numbering is hierarchical, in the form (chapter.segment.section.sub-section).
-Foreign policy, for example, is (6.7.7) because Political Authority is in chapter 6; complex issues are listed in segment 7 of that chapter; and the section on foreign policy is the 7th pattern description in that segment.
-Sub-sections have a fourth layer of numbering, so (6.7.7.1) describes coercive foreign policies.
-These numbers in brackets are hyperlinked in electronic versions of the books.
-They are used to form links between different aspects of complex subjects.
+Foreign policy, for example, is (6.7.7) because Political Authority is in chapter 6; Complex issues are listed in segment 7 of that chapter; and the section on Foreign policy is the 7th pattern description in that segment.
+Sub-sections have a fourth layer of numbering, so (6.7.7.1) describes Coercive foreign policies.
+Sub-sections are indexed and hyperlinked to the website.

-Each segment, section, and sub-section is provided with a Back button, to go to the previous level in the hierarchy, and a Next button for readers who want to read sequentially – as at the bottom of this section.
+Each segment, section, and sub-section is provided with a Back button, to go to the previous level in the hierarchy.
+Each segment ends with a choice of how to proceed, as in these examples:

 Chapter 9 provides an audit trail of how the book’s main arguments are supported by material in the relevant chapters.
+It also offers suggestions for improvement in some major aspects of governance.

 Appendix 1 is a copy of the Universal Declaration of Human Rights (UDHR), for convenience when reading the books offline.